KevinCSTing/CalebRover/README.md

 # CalebRover
-This repo will contain python code for remote control (over wifi) and for autonomous functionality of a rover I made with a raspberry pi that I named Caleb.
+This repo contains python code for remote control (over wifi) and for autonomous functionality of a rover I made with a raspberry pi that I named Caleb.

+Why Caleb?
+ Caleb was created to be a surveillance rover.
+I named it Caleb after one of the many spies that Moses sent out to gather information about the Promised Land.
+Caleb and another, Joshua, were the only ones who came back with good news.
+I plan to make another rover and name it Joshua and I hope to have it balance on two wheels.
+Caleb is my expermiental rover.

 SPECS
 Hardware: